 Hope at hand Ltd

 At Hope at Hand, our main aim is to make a lasting and positive difference for everyone we support.
-We provide a large scope of supported living services for people aged 16 years and over with learning disabilities, autism, or mental health condition.
+We provide a large scope of domiciliary care and supported living services for people aged 16 years and over with learning disabilities, autism, or mental health condition.
 We also support older people who require home care, nursing, and dementia care in later life.

 We provide their care the way they want, at a time when they want to have it delivered.
 Our clients participate in all decision-making, to allow them to remain independent whilst receiving the care they need.
 We know that emotional and moral support for our clients and their family can be just as important as our specialist care knowledge.
 This is one of the core values in the support we provide and we always keep in close contact with family and friends.